Feng shui: Community mobilization and political protest

+Expression of identity

+Feng shui has been described as an egocentric tradition.
+Because of the nature of fortune, one person's gain comes at another's expense.
+Thus when compared to the more collectivist traditions of Confucianism, feng shui promotes social competition and the atomization of the family structure.
+This differentiation has been particularly expressed through excellent siting and the building of bigger homes that can change the local balance of feng shui.

+Feng shui also helps promote ethnic differentiation.
+In Southern China, different folk traditions and beliefs guide differing interpretations of feng shui.
+Through conflicts over burial sites, these contrasting interpretations of feng shui act as an important medium to settle interethnic disputes and define local dynamics.

-Contemporary uses of traditional feng shui
+Contemporary uses of feng shui

 After Richard Nixon's visit to the People's Republic of China in 1972, feng shui practices became popular in the United States.
-Critics warn that claims of scientific validity have proven to be false and that the practices are pseudoscientific.
-Others charge that it has been reinvented and commercialized by New Age entrepreneurs, or are concerned that much of the traditional theory has been lost in translation, not given proper consideration, frowned upon, or scorned.

 Feng shui has nonetheless found many uses.
 Landscape ecologists often find traditional feng shui an interesting study.
 In many cases, the only remaining patches of Asian old forest are "feng shui woods," associated with cultural heritage, historical continuity, and the preservation of various flora and fauna species.
 Some researchers interpret the presence of these woods as indicators that the "healthy homes," sustainability and environmental components of traditional feng shui should not be easily dismissed.
 Environmental scientists and landscape architects have researched traditional feng shui and its methodologies.
 Architects study feng shui as an Asian architectural tradition.
 Geographers have analyzed the techniques and methods to help locate historical sites in Victoria, British Columbia, Canada, and archaeological sites in the American Southwest, concluding that Native Americans also considered astronomy and landscape features.

 Believers use it for healing purposes, to guide their businesses, or to create a peaceful atmosphere in their homes, although there is no empirical evidence that it is effective.
 In particular, they use feng shui in the bedroom, where a number of techniques involving colors and arrangement are thought to promote comfort and peaceful sleep.
 Some users of feng shui may be trying to gain a sense of security or control, for example by choosing auspicious numbers for their phones or favorable house locations.
 Their motivation is similar to the reasons that some people consult fortune-tellers.

 In 2005, Hong Kong Disneyland acknowledged feng shui as an important part of Chinese culture by shifting the main gate by twelve degrees in their building plans.
 This was among actions suggested by the planner of architecture and design at Walt Disney Imagineering, Wing Chao.
 At Singapore Polytechnic and other institutions, professionals including engineers, architects, property agents and interior designers, take courses on feng shui and divination every year, a number of whom become part-time or full-time feng shui consultants.